Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 4. Wait for the resources to be created, and note that two Language Understanding resources are provisioned; one for authoring, and another for prediction.
 You can view both of these by navigating to the resource group where you created them.

-## Import, train, and publish a Conversational language understanding model
+## Task 3: Import, train, and publish a Conversational language understanding model

 1. In a new browser tab, open the Language Studio - Preview portal at `https://language.cognitive.azure.com`.